taobo0310/musicdl/docs/Clients.md

 [KuGou Music](http://www.kugou.com/) is a major Chinese online music platform that offers songs, charts, playlists, music videos, audiobooks, and live content.

-The music above can be downloaded with KugouMusicClient.
+Music from the above platform can be downloaded using KugouMusicClient.

 KugouMusicClient works out of the box with no need for extra CLI dependencies such as ffmpeg or N_m3u8DL-RE — all you need is pip install musicdl.